bacalj/create-shib-user/readme.md

-#create-shib-user
+# create-shib-user

-Create a new Shibboleth-friendly user for your WordPress multisite.
+Create a new Shibboleth-flagged user for your WordPress multisite.

-*Works, but...its still a work in progress*

-It needs:
+It still needs:
-- Some security measures
 - Validation for input
-- Proper error trapping - this is a rush thing for my own use at the moment
+- error traps
-- Error handing and success confirmation
+- success confirmation
-- Cosmetics
-- Configurability
+- cosmetics